Chinatown, San Francisco, California

 Tour 4 – Cable Car Museum

 While this nifty FREE museum does not have anything to do with Chinatown it is only a couple of blocks away.
 From Stockton/Washington walk two blocks west on Washington Street to the northeast corner of Washington/Mason.
+See cable car museum map.

 It turns out that you can get just as good Chinese food at many locations other than Chinatown.
 However, while here at least try the food at one of the many bakeries or take-out restaurants.
 Pick an eating place which is busy, but not filled only with tourists, for an authentic experience.
 Here are some inexpensive low-end places where the locals eat.
 At most of these they speak only Chinese … so just point.
+See our map for exact locations.

 - Golden Gate Bakery, 1029 Grant/Pacific — The best hot egg custard tarts ever!
 Take out only and often long lines.